SeitaBV/assignment-data-engineering/README.md

 ## Deliverables

+What will we take into consideration when we rate this assignment?

+* The first priority is of course that the logic behaves correctly (input leads to the correct output).
+But there are more priorities, and they do matter a lot for successful software development, see below.
 * The endpoints should be demonstratable by you.
-Bonus: Clear instructions for us how to run this toy application.
+But they should also be easy to start up for us (to see if they work).
+So please include clear instructions for somebdy who is not you how to run this toy application (this begins with installing dependencies).
-* Both endpoints need clear documentation, at least in the docstring.
-How to use, what to expect if things go well and what if they don't.
+* Both endpoints need clear documentation for users (think of the frontend developers mentioned above), at least in the docstring.
+How to use, how input looks like, what to expect if things go well and what if they don't.
 * Testing is crucial.
 Time might not allow you to test all aspects, but please provide unit tests which test the basic behaviour.
 They should use dummy test data, not the real data.